People of Assam: Indo-Aryan

 The Indo-Aryan migration to Assam that began in the first millennium BCE is the third stream.
 Based on paleographic evidence Indo-Aryans spread into Assam early but it cannot be pushed beyond the 5th century BCE.
 The early Indo-Aryans were cultivators who brought with them the technology of wet rice (sali) cultivation, the plough, and cattle.
 The earliest direct epigraphic evidence of Indo-Aryans in Assam comes from the 5th-century CE Umachal and Nagajari-Khanikargaon rock inscriptions, written in the Indo-Aryan Sanskrit language.
 When Indo-Aryan speakers entered the Brahmaputra valley, Austroasiatic languages had not yet been entirely replaced by the Tibeto-Burman languages, since an Austroasiatic substratum in the later-day Assamese language that emerged from the earlier Indo-Aryan vernacular indicates that Austroasiatic languages were present at least till the 4th- and 5th centuries CE.

-The presence of Indo-Aryans in the Brahmaputra valley triggered its historical period with the establishment of the Kamarupa kingdom.
+The presence of Indo-Aryans in the Brahmaputra Valley triggered its historical period with the establishment of the Kamarupa kingdom.
 The kings of this kingdom were originally non-Indo-Aryan who were sanskritised, and who encouraged immigration and settlements of Indo-Aryans as landlords of already settled cultivators.
 The land grants were written in Sanskrit, but the presence of Austroasiatic, Tibeto-Burman and vernacular Indo-Aryan words and formations in these grants indicated the presence of these languages.
-In the period when Indo-Aryan settlements were being created, Kamarupa likely constituted urban centers along the Brahmaputra river in which a precursor of the Assamese language was spoken with Austroasiatic and Tibeto-Burman communities everywhere else.
+In the period when Indo-Aryan settlements were being created, Kamarupa likely constituted urban centers along the Brahmaputra River in which a precursor of the Assamese language was spoken with Austroasiatic and Tibeto-Burman communities everywhere else.
 Some of these centers were in Goalpara, Guwahati, Tezpur, Nagaon and Doyang-Dhansiri regions, where sanskritisation of the non-Indo-Aryan communities occurred.
-Sanskritization was a process that occurred simultaneously with "deshification" (or localisation) of the Indo-Aryan communities in Assam.
+Sanskritisation was a process that occurred simultaneously with "deshification" (or localisation) of the Indo-Aryan communities in Assam.